 Why Lemon Zest Life?

-I travelled to Sorrento in May 2017, just before I started my yoga teacher training.
-I wanted to see Pompeii but what I hadn’t realised was how beautiful and prolific the lemons trees were.
-I have always loved lemons; their aromatic tang has an exotic feel but at the same time feels reassuringly familiar.
-In fact , if you have ever been there, you'll know that the Amalfi coast would not be the same without them; and it seems the lemon groves date back to Roman times.
+I travelled to Sorrento in May 2017, just before I started my yoga teacher training and what I hadn’t realised was how beautiful and prolific the lemons trees were.
+If you have ever been there, you'll know that the Amalfi coast would not be the same without them; and it seems the lemon groves date back to Roman times.

-I travelled up through the steep terraced hills and saw they were planted in all the available space on the route up from Sorrento to Massalubrense and beyond.
-There is hardly a family in the area that does not have a small or large plot of land of lemon trees, passed down through hard work and sacrifice.
-Lemon groves also offer stability to the landscape.
-In fact, in terms of the environment they have a huge part to play, preventing erosion as they put down roots on the steep mountainsides, preserving the soil from instability.
+Travelling up through the steep terraced hills, you see they are planted absolutely everywhere!
+There's hardly a family in the area that does not have a lemon grove, passed down through hard work and sacrifice.
+These also offer stability to the landscape.
+In fact, in terms of the environment , the part they play is huge in preventing erosion as they put down roots on the steep mountainsides.

-When I was there, I knew I needed a change in my life.
-I came up with the name Lemon Zest Life, not really knowing where my first steps on the teacher training course would lead me; I recognised this was the kind of life I wanted but not the form it would take.
+I loved being there and I knew I needed a change in my life.
+I came up with the name Lemon Zest Life, as I visualised a better way of living, not really knowing where my first steps as a yoga teacher would lead me and what the form that life would take.
 All I felt was that I was burnt out and it had to stop.

 Above all, yoga needs to be experienced and lived.
 This sense of enquiry can change you from within.
 You cannot learn it by reading, explaining or even demonstrating it and it has to be personal to you.
 This is what I hope to share, to enable you to find it for yourself.